How Should I Invest Some Extra Cash: Time To Get Into Bonds?

 10% Precious metals ETFs (CEF and SLV)

-6 Silicon Valley Blogger June 7, 2007 at 7:51 pm
+Silicon Valley Blogger June 7, 2007 at 7:51 pm

 Very interesting guys.
-I think I’m going to mull this over further and definitely get into the bond allocation soon, although the markets are a little roiled right now.
+I think I’m going to mull this over further and definitely get into a better bond allocation soon, although the markets are a little roiled right now.
 I’m going to see about the riskier bond scenario as well, while international bond funds look appetizing too.
 If anything I’ll probably munch.

 We also checked out currency hedging but so far haven’t decided to include it in our allocation; we thought instead to increase our foreign equity exposure figuring that it may deliver the same hedging effect for us.
 If you have further thoughts and details on this, I’d love to hear it!